Auvézère

-The Auvézère ([ovezɛʁ]; Occitan dialect: Auvesera) is a 112 km long river in the region Nouvelle-Aquitaine, France.
+The Auvézère ([ovezɛʁ]; Occitan dialect: Auvesera) is a 112 km long river in the Nouvelle-Aquitaine region of France.
 It is a tributary of the river Isle, which is itself a tributary of the Dordogne.

 Geography

 The river begins at 480 m above sea level at the northwestern edge of the Massif Central mountains, south of Saint-Germain-les-Belles in the Haute-Vienne department.
 The river runs in a generally southwestern direction, passing through the Corrèze and Dordogne departments.
 It flows into the river Isle in Bassillac.
 Near Cubjac, at the Moulin de Soucis, part of its water is diverged to the Isle.

 Communes

 The river passes through the following communes: